 - Identify gaps by assessing the organization’s current competencies against desired future capabilities.

-- Design an operating model for learning experience and put in place an organization structure.
+- Design an operating model for the learning experience and put in place an organizational structure.

 - Define all the required roles and resources to drive a learning experience organization.